 AI can also support anomaly detection by identifying unusual transactions or spending patterns.
 This allows finance teams to detect errors, prevent fraud, and maintain stronger financial control.

 AI integration improves supply chain optimization by analyzing operational data across procurement, logistics, and inventory systems.
-This visibility helps organizations identify inefficiencies and respond faster to disruptions.
+This visibility helps businesses identify inefficiencies and respond faster to disruptions.

 Predictive analytics allows ERP systems to anticipate supply shortages, delivery delays, or demand spikes.
 With these insights, businesses can adjust purchasing plans and logistics strategies before problems escalate.